deauthenticate/spy-selfbot/README.md

 A selfbot created by me, not so perfectly perfect.

 discord.gg/spy-op

-added so many new and working cmds in v4. its a latest selfbot with all cmds workin' and not patched by discord banall and kickall working open src no loggers
+updated to v5. its a latest selfbot with all cmds workin' and not patched by discord banall and kickall working open src no loggers

+added -
+- spam group chats
+- 1 day prune
+- channelfuckery ( community spam )
+- botmassban (mass ban using server bots)
+- universal bot bypass
+- delete all stickers
+- unbanall
+- 24/7 in vc

 #risinplayzopforever